How To Round Significant Figures

 Q: Why are significant figures important?

-A: Significant figures ensure that reported results reflect the actual precision of the measurements and calculations.
+A: Significant figures confirm that reported results reflect the actual precision of the measurements and calculations.
 Reporting more significant figures than justified implies a level of accuracy that doesn't exist, while reporting fewer might mask important details.

 Q: How do significant figures relate to experimental error?